-✓ Payments for dependent coverage must be postmarked no later than the 15th day of the month immediately preceding the intended coverage period.
+✓ Payments for dependent coverage mailed directly to UNITE HERE HEALTH must be postmarked no later than the 15th day of the month immediately preceding the intended coverage period.

-Coverage for your dependents begins on the 1st day of the 2nd month following the month you make your first payment.
+Coverage for your dependents begins on the 1st day of the 2nd month following the month your first monthly payment or payroll deduction (whichever is applicable per your CBA) is made.
 You must provide any required enrollment materials, and make the applicable payment for the cost of your dependent's coverage during your initial enrollment period.
 UNITE HERE HEALTH will tell you the date this information is due.

-If you want your dependents' coverage to start immediately, you can make an initial payment directly to UNITE HERE HEALTH equal to the number of monthly payments required from the date you become eligible for dependent coverage to the month in which your first payment is made.
+If you want your dependents' coverage to start immediately, you can make an initial payment directly to UNITE HERE HEALTH equal to the number of monthly payments required from the date you become eligible for dependent coverage to the month your first monthly payment or payroll deduction is made.
 Call UNITE HERE HEALTH for more information about immediate coverage and payment requirements.